 Backpack Frame and Suspension

-The Lightning 60 backpack has a T-Rex frame consists of a removable aluminum stay (convenient when packing for air travel) and a stiff cross-piece sewn into the pack bag across the top of the pack (forming a T).
+The Lightning 60 backpack has a T-Rex frame, which consists of a removable aluminum stay (convenient when packing for air travel) and a stiff cross-piece sewn into the pack bag across the top of the pack (forming a T).
 The aluminum stay slides into two reinforced slots on the top cross-piece and in the hip belt, locking it in place, while providing excellent momentum control, ensuring that the top of the pack follows the movement of your hips.
 This spartan, partially external frame is astonishingly stiff, agile, and very lightweight.

 There’s a lumbar pad at the base of the central stay, but it’s flush with the hip belt padding, so barely noticeable when the pack is worn.
 It flips down allowing you to remove the hip belt, although multiple hip belt sizes are not available for the pack (although a women’s backpack model is also offered).

-The hip belt has ample padding and two very large zippered pockets, well sized for carrying maps, a camera, or GPS.
-The hip belt closes with a single front buckle and includes a front-pull scherer cinch providing a mechanical advantage for getting a tighter fit.
+The hip belt has ample padding and two very large zippered pockets, well-sized for carrying maps, a camera, or GPS.
+The hip belt closes with a single front buckle and includes a front-pull Scherer cinch providing a mechanical advantage for getting a tighter fit.
 Hip stabilizer straps run from the rear of the hip belt to the base of the pack are provided to help bring the pack closer to the hips for better control.

 The shoulder straps are lightly padded with plastic loops sewn into the webbing to hang gear.
-Thicker padding is not required for this pack, since load transfer to the hips is so good and most of the load will ride on your hips if you adjust the torso length properly.
+Thicker padding is not required for this pack since load transfer to the hips is so good and most of the load will ride on your hips if you adjust the torso length properly.

 Adjustable Torso Length